John McPhee (motorcyclist)

 John McPhee (born 14 July 1994) is a Scottish Grand Prix motorcycle racer, currently competing in the British Superbikes Championship for MasterMac Honda.

-Previously, McPhee raced in the World Supersport Championship for WRP Wepol Racing in 2024, and Vince64 by Puccetti Racing in 2023, with 2 stand in rides for Oli Bayliss in the D34G Racing Team that season.
-2022 Moto3 World Championship for Max Biaggi's Sterilgarda Husqvarna team.
+Previously, McPhee raced in the World Supersport Championship for WRP Wepol Racing in 2024, and Vince64 by Puccetti Racing in 2023, with two stand in rides for Oli Bayliss in the D34G Racing Team that season.
 McPhee is also a former competitor of the British 125GP Championship, and the Spanish 125GP/Moto3 Championship.

 McPhee made his Endurance World Championship debut in 2025 for Tati Team AVA6 Racing.

 Personal life

 McPhee was born in Oban, Scotland.
 He has one son, Cameron, born in March 2024.